DavisPL-Teaching/119/README.md

 by watching the lectures and filling out your responses offline.
 Polls may be made up at any time prior to the last day of class.

-The discussion section (on Mondays) is recommended, but not mandatory.
+The discussion section is recommended, but not mandatory.
 It will be led by the TA and will also be recorded for those who cannot attend.

-### Homeworks (50%)
+### Homeworks (30%)

 Homeworks will consist of programming assignments in Python designed to bring together concepts we learned in class and to give you practice using all of the tools we cover.
-There are 3 homeworks, plus homework 0, which is designed to help you install the relevant software for the course.
+I plan to assign about 3 homeworks, plus homework 0, which is designed to help you install the relevant software for the course.

 **Important: your code must run to get credit!**
 Frequently running and testing your code during development is an essential part of computer programming that can never be skipped.
 You must run Python on your code before each submission to ensure that it works.
-The graders do not have time to debug submissions, and code that does not run will generally receive either a 0 or at most 10% of partial credit.
+The graders will not be able to debug submissions, and code that does not run may receive a 0 or at most 50% of partial credit.

-Each homework will have a project component.
-That means that as part of homeworks 1, 2, and 3, you will put together progress towards data collection, data analysis, and a working pipeline for a project of your choice.
-I will provide detailed instructions in class and together with each homework when it is released.

 Homeworks will be graded primarily for correctness and completion.
-There will also be a small number of points reserved for code quality (at most 10% of each assignment).
+There will also be a small number of points reserved for code quality - this will be allocated as either at most 10% of each assignment, OR at most 30% of one assignment, and 0% for the others.
-That is: does you program exhibit high code quality standards?
+These points will consider: does you program exhibit high code quality standards?
 Is it readable, shareable, well-documented, well-commented, logically separated into modules and functions, and reasonably efficient?
 Are your free response answers thoughtful?
 We will be using Gradescope for homework submissions and grading.

-### Exams (40%)
+### Exams (60%)

 There will be a midterm and a final exam.
-Exams are closed-book, but you may bring a cheat sheet (single sided) to each exam.
+Exams are closed-book, but you may bring a single-sided cheat sheet to each exam.
 Exams will be graded on Gradescope.

-Exams will be curved.
+I may choose to curve exams to a lower maximum score.
 That means, for example, if 100 points are possible, it may be entered as out of a smaller number of points like 95 or 85 for the purposes of calculating your grade, if the average score of the class was low or if there were unexpectedly difficult questions.

 ### Final Grade